LeastAuthority/magic-crystal/protocol.md

 Note that the sender has confirmation that the Shard is written to the recipients disk _before_ they delete the outbox copy.
 Simiarly, the recipient receives confirmation that the sender has deleted their copy (by waiting for the wormhole to close).

+> We still need the recovery process.
+Tricky bits:
+> - How does the custodian know which shard belongs to which secret owner?
+Public key?
+> - Is it possible to send multiple shards to the same person?
+If so, how do we identify which one we want during recovery?
+Or do we just give all we have for that secret owner?
+> - Do we also need this challenge-response mechanism during recovery?
+> - Normally i would say here: How can we be sure we are sending the shard to the right person?
+But i think this is where Magic Wormhole really shines - it gives an easy to use way to do out-of-band authentication.

 ### Example: OpenPGP